 How do I travel safely with vape batteries?

-There are a number of dos and don’ts to consider when you fly abroad with your vape device and we answer all your questions in our article dedicated to flying with vapes
+There are a number of dos and don’ts to consider when you fly abroad with your vape device and we answer all your questions in our article dedicated to flying with vapes.

 Conclusion